survival-lumc/ValidationCompRisks/Prediction_CSC.md

 ### Installing and loading packages and import data

-We following libraries are needed to achieve the following goals, if you have not them installed, please use install.packages(’‘) (e.g. install.packages(’survival’)) or use the user-friendly approach if you are using RStudio.
+The following libraries are needed to achieve the outlined goals, the code chunk below will a) check whether you already have them installed,
+b) install them for you if not already present, and c) load the packages into the session.

 ``` r
 # Use pacman to check whether packages are installed, if not load